ibm-messaging/mq-jms-spring/README.md

 So you cannot try to set a string property that appears to be an integer.
 Symbols representing the value of integer attributes cannot be used - the real number must be given.

+## Logging
+The package makes use of the logging capabilities within Spring.
+You can enable tracing of this specific component in your application's properties file by setting `logging.level.com.ibm.mq.spring.boot=TRACE`.
+Otherwise it uses the standard inheritance of logging configuration from `logging.level.root`downwards.

 ## Related documentation